Fits in every studio

 Getting a killer tone

 Neil Benjamin comments on the SC207: "So far it's been brilliant.
 The EVE's portray a lot high end information and this has helped us considerably with mic choice, especially when mic'ing up overheads and hats.
 They are rock solid speakers capable of carrying quite a load when required to.
-They're also very clever speakers, in the sense that that have safety's built in to tell you that they're working a bit too hard to avoid one from damaging the units."
+They're also very clever speakers, in the sense that they have safety's built in to tell you that they're working a bit too hard to avoid one from damaging the units."

 Thundabird studio is known for putting people at ease.
 Neil's experience is that when the tones are perfect, the sends just right and the mixes great, people tend to fall into the music.
 Apart from that, getting into the music with the musicians also helps and this usually happens in pre-production.
 It just helps the musician feel that you're more than just a dude tracking them.